 Creating physical bonds

-In many families, parents rightfully fear for the safety of their infants, but to the point that they completely exclude their older children from interacting with the baby.
+In many families, parents rightfully fear for the safety of their infants, but not to the point that they completely exclude their older children from interacting with the baby.

 When older children seemingly lash out and hit babies or throw toys at them, this is usually because they long to touch and interact with the baby and are upset that they are denied.